ros-workshop/manipulation/README.md

 Now run `object_grasp_server`.
 You should see the arm move to a home position.
 In the terminal, you should see `"tag detected"` if all the required nodes are running.

-As it name indicate, `object_grasp_server` is a serval waiting for a request.
+As it name indicate, `object_grasp_server` is a server waiting for a request.
 Find out what the name of the service is.

 <details><summary>Hint</summary>

 <p>

-Use `rosnode info`
+Use `rosnode info` or `rosservice list`

 </p>